jmdaweb/NVDARemoteServer/readme.md

 3. Run the script: ./build.sh

 4. Install the generated package using Finder or the terminal.
+Remember to allow untrusted software installation in System preferences > Security and privacy.
+To install from the terminal, run the following command: sudo installer -pkg NVDARemoteServer.pkg -target /

 ###Building for Arch based distributions